Varicose Veins & Lymphedema: How Are They Connected?

 If you have been diagnosed with lymphedema or believe you are at risk of developing it, it is important that you take steps to reduce symptoms and manage your condition.
 Undergoing complete decongestive therapy, wearing compression garments, or even learning how to do a lymphatic massage can all help prevent and treat lymphedema.

-In addition to the methods mentioned above, you might also consider trying out the Flexitouch Plus system or Entre System from Tactile Medical to treat and manage lymphedema symptoms.
+In addition to the methods mentioned above, you might also consider trying out the Flexitouch Plus system or Entre Plus System from Tactile Medical to treat and manage lymphedema symptoms.
 This system allows those dealing with lymphedema to target problem areas and obtain convenient at-home treatment.
 Reach out to our team today to learn more about how our research-backed products can help you find relief from lymphedema.

 1. Johns Hopkins Medicine.
 Varicose Veins. https://www.hopkinsmedicine.org/health/conditions-and-diseases/varicose-veins